 It’s not the same as being busy.
 Ticking things off a long list may sometimes feel productive but if it’s not having positive results, or moving you closer to where you want to be it’s really just treading water.

 The key to being productive is knowing what you want to achieve and planning ahead.
 Time spent planning is never wasted.

 Before anything else, preparation is the key to success ― Alexander Graham Bell

 Here are 6 simple ways to set yourself up for a productive week

 1. Check and update your planner for the week

 Whether you have an electronic planner or a paper one, make sure it’s up to date with all your commitments, activities and appointments for the week.

-I have a paper planner, and also use a shared family electronic calendar, which combines all our family appointments, such as dentist, doctor, haircuts, playdates and after-school activities.
-At the beginning of each week, I fill in my paper planner for the upcoming week being sure to cross-check against the family electronic calendar.
+I have a bullet journal, and also use a shared family electronic calendar, which combines all our family appointments, such as dentist, doctor, haircuts, playdates and after-school activities.
+At the beginning of each week, I update my bullet journal for the upcoming week being sure to cross-check against the family electronic calendar.